tomasferrarisenda/crossplane-minikube-lab/README.md

 ### Operations team
 To get everything set up the ops team needs to:
 1. Create CompositeResourceDefinition: This is a Crossplane resource that defines the schema of a "Composite Resource".
 In this case, the CompositeResourceDefinition named "Cluster" creates and defines the API schema for the "Cluster" Composite Resource.
 2. Create Composition: This is a Crossplane resource that defines how a Composite Resource should be composed or implemented.
-In this case, the "Composition" resource specifies that the "Cluster" Composite Resource is composed of a VPC, Subnet, InternetGateway, Role, Cluster, and NodeGroup resources.
+In this case, the "Composition" resource specifies that the "Cluster" Composite Resource is composed of a VPC, Subnet, InternetGateway, Role, Cluster, and NodeGroup resources (there are many more but they didn't fit in the diagram).
 3. Create Providers: This is a Crossplane resource that represents an external service provider, in this case, the AWS provider.
-The "Provider" resource contains the necessary configuration, such as the AWS secret, to connect to the AWS API.
+Providers enable Crossplane to provision infrastructure on an external service.
+Providers create new Kubernetes APIs and map them to external APIs.
+They bundle a set of Managed Resources and controllers to allow Crossplane to provision and manage the respective infrastructure resources.
 4. Create ProviderConfig: This is a Crossplane resource that holds the configuration details for the Provider.
 In this case, it holds the aws-secret which is used to authenticate with AWS.

 </br>